Interim Division Director: Don C. Rockey, M.D.

 Clinical activity in the Division of Gastroenterology and Hepatology has increased dramatically over the past seven years.
 This has spurred a major effort to recruit clinical faculty to assist in handling the increased patient volume.
 Consequently, the division has brought four new clinicians onboard.
 These additional physicians have enabled the Division to maintain and expand services offered in the areas of Endoscopic Ultrasound (EUS), Endoscopic Retrograde Cholangiopancreatography (ERCP), Esophageal Disease, Motility and General Gastroenterology.

-The Division’s clinical faculty are members of the Digestive Disease Center (DDC) at the Medical University of South Carolina.
+The Division’s clinical faculty are members of the Digestive Disease Center (DDC) at MUSC.
 The DDC brings together diverse specialties involved in evaluating and treating digestive diseases and disorders.
-Clinical services are coordinated within five sections: liver disease, pancreatic and biliary disease; gastrointestinal cancer; and general gastroenterology/functional and inflammatory bowel disease and nutrition.
+Clinical services are coordinated within five sections: liver disease, pancreatic and biliary disease, gastrointestinal cancer, functional and inflammatory bowel disease, and nutrition.

-Our peers and our patients continue to rank Department of Medicine programs among the best in the nation.
-In 2017, MUSC Health was recognized by U.S. News & World Report as high-performing in seven adult specialties, including gastroenterology and GI surgery.
+Our peers and our patients continue to rank the Department of Medicine programs among the best in the nation.
+In 2018, MUSC Health was recognized by U.S. News & World Report as high-performing in fix adult specialties, including gastroenterology and GI surgery.

 Not much, but she got cirrhosis anyway due to a different cause.
 MUSC is running multiple studies designed to fight chronic liver disease.